The 700 Club

-The 700 Club is the flagship television program of the Christian Broadcasting Network, airing each weekday in syndication in the United States and available worldwide on CBN.com.
+The 700 Club is the flagship television program of the Christian Broadcasting Network, airing each weekday in syndication in the United States.
 The news magazine program features live guests, daily news, political opinion commentary, contemporary music, testimonies, and Christian ministry.
 Celebrities and other guests are often interviewed, and Christian lifestyle issues are presented.
 The program additionally features world news stories plus investigative reporting by the CBN News team.

 The 700 Club has been in production since 1966 and was initially hosted by Jim Bakker, now hosted by Gordon Robertson, Terry Meeuwsen, Ashley Key, Wendy Griffith and Andrew Knox.
 Previous co-hosts include Pat Robertson (1966–1987; 1988–2021), Ben Kinchlow (1975–1988, 1992–1996), Sheila Walsh (1987–1992), Danuta Rylko Soderman (1983–1988), Kristi Watts (1999–2013), and Lisa Ryan (1996–2005).
 Tim Robertson served as host for a year (1987–88) along with Kinchlow and actress Susan Howard, while Pat Robertson ran unsuccessfully for President in the 1988 campaign.